 China has always pulled at the imagination of Westerners.
 For long ages, caravans made their slow and painful way across central Asia to bring back rich and wonderful cargoes.
 Before the middle of the seventeenth century, maritime trade routes had been established by the great mercantile companies of Portugal, England, Holland, and France and Oriental porcelains, textiles, and lacquered objects were finding their way into all the countries of Europe.

-Our www.Marks4Antiques.com (see Marks4Ceramics section) has compiled and tabulated the most complete and comprehensive reference library of marks and trademarks documented or registered by makers of Chinoiserie Porcelain & Oriental Pottery or Chinaware.
+Our www.marks4antiques.com (see marks4ceramics section) has compiled and tabulated the most complete and comprehensive reference library of marks and symbols documented or registered by makers of Chinoiserie Porcelain & Oriental Pottery or Chinaware.
 Our NAME SEARCH enables super quick access to marks for each company on one page and also includes Fact Sheets with useful information that you can use in your research.
 Our GALLERY SEARCH uses a pictorial and visual method of displaying all marks & trademarks divided by Shape or Letter for fast identification and accurate attribution.
 Marks in a foreign (non-Latin) alphabet, are listed separately under our "NON-LATIN LETTERS" Shape Category and are easy to visually compare with the marks on your porcelain treasures and identify them properly.
-You do not need to speak or read Chinese, Japanese, Kanji, Kana, Katakana, Hiragana or any other language to identify your porcelain marks.
+You do not need to speak or read Chinese, Japanese, Kanji, Kana, Katakana, Hiragana or any other language to identify your porcelain marks on items from the Far East, whether modern or antique.
 Our lists and databases are constantly updated and our specialists remain on standby to help with any questions to our members at no extra charge.

 The art of the silversmith had, long since, responded to Oriental influences in various ways.
 The first precious porcelains to be brought into the Western world were often set in mountings of silver or silver gilt.
-The decoration of the silver "monteith" punchbowl made in London in 1685 represents an early and interesting type of chinoiserie found on English (and some American) silver.
+The decoration of the silver "Monteith" punch bowl made in London in 1685 represents an early and interesting type of Chinoiserie found in English (and some American) silver.
 Bronze was another material in which craftsmen carried out decorations in the Chinese taste.